-The Austrian designer Raoul Hafner produced a nimble Autogyro, the Hafner ARIII, which flew in 1935 and had some notable innovations, including the use of cyclic pitch applied via a compact rotor head.
+The Austrian designer Raoul Hafner, produced a nimble Autogyro (the Hafner ARIII), which flew in 1935, which had some notable innovations, including the use of 'cyclic pitch' applied via a compact rotor head.

-Blade pitch change took place at the centre of the rotor head controlled by a ‘spider’ mechanism and applied to a torsion bar attachment for each rotor blade.
-These features were quite novel and continue in use today on Westland’s Lynx helicopter.
+The pitch change of the blades took place at the centre of the rotor head, controlled by a ‘spider’ mechanism and applied to a torsion bar attachment for each blade.
+These features were quite revolutionary and still continue in use today on Westland’s Lynx helicopter.

-In 1944, and after the Allied invasion of Europe, the success of the Horsa and Hamilcar gliders during Operation Overlord resulted in increased priority in helicopter development.
-Bristol acquired Hafner’s company and design rights, with Hafner becoming Chief Designer of the Helicopter Division.
-The success of the Horsa and Hamilcar gliders during Operation Overlord resulted in increased priority in helicopter development.
+In 1944, and after the Allied invasion of Europe, the success of the Airspeed Horsa and General Aircraft Ltd (GAL) Hamilcar gliders during Operation Overlord resulted in increased priority in helicopter development.

-The first design was an all-new four seat helicopter, named the Sycamore, in view of the type’s side elevation which resembled a Sycamore seed which, in addition to falling with a rotating motion, bears a striking resemblance with the bulbous forward cabin, seeping up to a slim tailboom and high-mounted tail rotor.
+Bristol Aeroplane Company acquired Hafner’s company and its design rights, with Hafner himself becoming Chief Designer of their Helicopter Division.
+Their first design was an all-new four seat helicopter, named the Bristol Type 171 Sycamore, the name inspired by the view of the side elevation which resembled a Sycamore seed.
+It was said that in addition to falling with a rotating motion, it also bears a striking resemblance with the bulbous forward cabin, seeping up to a slim tailboom and high-mounted tail rotor.

-The first prototype (VL958) flew for the first time on 27th July 1947, powered (as was the second aircraft) by a Pratt & Whitney 450hp Wasp Junior engine.
+The first prototype Bristol Type 171 Sycamore (VL958) flew for the first time on 27th July 1947, powered by a Pratt & Whitney 450hp Wasp Junior engine, as was the second aircraft.

-The Sycamore was the first British-designed helicopter to enter production and be granted a civilian Certificate of Airworthiness.
-It was also the first to serve with the Royal Air Force.
+The Bristol Type 171 Sycamore was the first British-designed helicopter to enter production and to be granted a civilian Certificate of Airworthiness.
+It was also the first helicopter to serve with the Royal Air Force.

-The Mk.3 had a shorter nose and a wider fuselage, which increased capacity to five occupants; 23 were built.
+The Bristol Type 171 Sycamore Mk.2 prototype was flown in September 1949, this time with a 550 hp Alvis Leonides engine, this becoming the standard fit for subsequent aircraft.
+Later, the Bristol Type 171 Sycamore Mk.3 had a shorter nose and a wider fuselage, which increased capacity to five occupants; 23 were built.

-The main production model was the Sycamore Mk 4, of which 154 were built, seeing long service with the RAF, 85 being operated as the Sycamore HR.14, with smaller numbers of other marks.
+The main production model was the Bristol Type 171 Sycamore Mk 4, of which 154 were built.
+The aircraft saw long service with the RAF who operated 85 of the type as the Sycamore HR.14, with smaller numbers of other marks.

-The Mk.4 re-positioned the pilot on the right (which is now the standard pilot-in-command position in helicopters) and adopted as standard the four door configuration of the earlier HC.10 version of the Sycamore Mk.3.
+The Bristol Type 171 Sycamore Mk.4 re-positioned the pilot to the right (which is now the standard pilot-in-command position in helicopters) and adopted as standard, the four door configuration of the earlier HC.10 version of the Bristol Type 171 Sycamore Mk.3.

-In military service the Sycamore was designated HC whilst in civillian use it was referred to simply as the Bristol Type 171.
+In military service, the Bristol Type 171 Sycamore was designated HC, whilst in civilian use it was simply referred to simply as the Bristol Sycamore.